Our Work

 The founder's bottleneck was structural, not personal.
 Once the knowledge was extracted and documented, it was no longer a founder dependency — it was a system.

-If you recognised your business in one of these, that is probably worth a conversation.
+If you recognised your business in one of these, that conversation is already overdue.

-The diagnosis starts with a structured intake.
+The readiness assessment starts with a structured intake.
 No commitment required until both sides agree there is a fit worth pursuing.